How and Where to Recycle Your Christmas Tree After the Holidays

 up, if you want it!

-- Non-profits that pick up - Cll for an appointment to have a non-profit in your area pickup
+- Non-profits that pick up - Call for an appointment to have a non-profit in your area pickup

 your tree.
 Some boy scout troops are offering a pickup service for a

 - Drop it off - Take your tree to a drop off recycling center.
-Home
+Many areas have

-free drop-off locations throughout the county.
+free drop-off locations throughout the council or county.
 Usually, you may take up

 to two trees to any of the following drop-off locations at no charge.

-- Yard waste pickup - Cut the tree to fit loosely into your yard waste container.
+- Green waste pickup - Cut the tree to fit loosely into your green waste container.